Sakuye people: Population

+Language

-According to Ethnologue, Sakuye is a dialect of the Afaan Borana language, though it has some significant differences.
-Their name comes from the name of one of the traditional divisions of Borana territory, Saaku, which is the area north of Marsabit.
-Thus, Saaku-ye means "from Saaku" or "of Saaku" in Afaan Booranaa.
+According to Ethnologue, Sakuye is a dialect of the Afaan Oromo language, though it has some significant differences.
+The Sakuye people who speak Afaan Oromo are mostly found in Kenya.

+Their name is derived from the name of one of the traditional divisions of Oromo territory, Saaku, which is an area north of Marsabit.
+Thus, Saaku-ye means "from Saaku" or "of Saaku" in Afaan Oromo.
 When a group of Rendille moved north from Marsabit, their Borana neighbors referred to them as the "Saakuye".